Initial version October, 1981

 Review articles: title page, abstract, introduction, main text, conclusion, conflicts of interest, acknowledgements, references, figure legends, tables, and figures.

-Commentaries, Letters to the editor: title page, main text, conflicts of interest, acknowledgements, references (figure legends, tables, and figures if included).
+Commentaries, Brief reports, Letters to the editor: title page, main text, conflicts of interest, acknowledgements, references (figure legends, tables, and figures if included).

 Abstract: The abstract for an original article should be described continuously under the subheadings Background/Aims, Methods, Results, and Conclusions and is limited to 200 words.
 It is limited to 150 words without subheadings for case reports.
 Also an review article is limited to 200 words.
 Five or fewer keywords should be supplied below the abstract and should refer to the terms from Medical Subject Headings (MeSH).
 The abstract should not contain abbreviations or references.

 Original articles: The rationale for the study and pertinent background should be outlined in the Introduction.
 The Introduction should not contain results or conclusions.
 The Materials and Methods should outline the scheme of the study, materials, and methods in that order.
 It should clearly state how the diagnosis of the patient was confirmed and how the patient was observed.
 The Materials and Methods should be described in sufficient detail so that another investigator could repeat the work.
 Ethical guidelines for human or animal studies should be described and the registration number of the institutional review board or institutional animal welfare committee should be cited.
+Obtainment of informed consent from the person involved must be stated in the materials and methods of the manuscript.
 The Results should be presented in a logical sequence.
 Statistical analyses should be appropriate for the different measurements.
 Subheadings may be used.
 If a table is used, the same content should not be repeated in the main text.
 The Discussion considers the results in relation to any hypothesis advanced in the Introduction.
 It should emphasize new observations.
 Data given in the Results should not be reiterated.

 Case reports: The format should include an Introduction, Case Report, and Discussion similar to those of an original article.
 The maximum word count is 1,500 words.
 The number of authors is limited to eight.
 The number of references should not exceed 20, and there should be no more than five figures.

 Review articles: Substantive reviews of systematic and clinical topics in gastroenterology will be considered for publication.
 They will be evaluated by peer review of the manuscript before consideration for publication.
-An abstract must be included.
+An abstract is required.
+Inclusion of at least one table or figure pertaining to the topic is highly recommended.

 Brief reports: It should not exceed 1,500 words and there should be no more than three tables and figures.
 The main text should not be divided into an Introduction, Materials and Methods, and Discussion.
+Obtainment of informed consent from the person involved must be stated in the manuscript.
 The number of references is limited to ten.
 Otherwise, the format is same as for case reports.

 Letters to the editor: A reader can file an inquiry or addition and authors or editors can comment on it.
 The letter should amount to no more than one printed page.
 No more than two tables, figures, and photographs may be attached.